rowangayleschaefer/tiktok_analysis_and_recommender/readme.md

 <!-- BACKGROUND -->
 ## Background

+#### This app is being created to help TikTok creators monitor the top and rising songs and hashtags by country/location.
+This is important due to the way that TikTok algorithm selects For You Page (FYP)  content for its users in 2022.

 If you're a new TikTok creator, your content will only be recommended on the For You Pages (FYP) of users in your OWN country, until you gain a minimum number of followers to be suggested internationally.

 Many people have tried to find a way around this.
 Changing your location on Tiktok is a complicated process that involves gps spoofing, a VPN, and having sim cards for all your target countries.